-Medievalizing In Nuremberg: 20 Unmissable Sites In Germany's Former Imperial City
+Medievalizing In Nuremberg: 20 Must See Sites and Attractions In Germany's Former Imperial City

 It was love at first sight for Nuremberg and me.
-As a result of all that big love, here's my guide to the best things to do and see in Nuremberg Germany, a magical stunner of a city, with munchable gingerbread and tasty bratwurst.
+As a result of all that big love, here's my guide to the best things to do, see, and east in Nuremberg Germany, a magical stunner of a city, with munchable gingerbread and tasty bratwurst.

 Nuremberg may be my new favorite small city, even ahead of Granada Spain, a place I met and fell for six months ago.
 Nuremberg just seemed like a place I could happily live in.
 Cosmopolitan enough, but with a heady dash of quaint fairytale charm.